JadeFlute0127/jadeflute0127/README.md

 <br> Hi!
 I'm JadeFlute, An engineer interested in the full stack of AI. <br>

+#### News

+- 🎉 Our paper Sci-VBench is accepted by COLM 2026, Sincerely grateful to my incredibly talented collaborators for carry me.
-- 🌱 I got Master's Degree in School of Software Technology at Zhejiang University.
+- 🧑‍🎓 I got Master's Degree in School of Software Technology at Zhejiang University.
-- 🧑‍🎓 Research on Pretrain & RL Infra, Long Horizon Agentic Systems, Eval & Benchmark.
+- 🌱 Research on Pretrain & RL Infra, Long Horizon Agentic Systems, Eval & Benchmark.
 - 🎉 Engaged in ByteDance AML, As a builder for the nation's most frontier training and inference system for ultra-large-scale LLM4Rec.
 - 💼 Once engaged as a Brave Star Talent Intern Program at Huawei, 2012 OS kernel lab.
 - 🕹️ Once engaged as a Intern Program at Moore Threads, Deep Learning Compiler & Accelerator Group.